 *Online Graduate Certificates are not eligible for federal financial aid.

-Online Graduate Certificate students will have access to the same resources as Penn Engineering Online degree students.
+Online Graduate Certificate students will have access to the same resources as Penn Engineering Online degree students and continue their access to Penn Alumni services.

 No, we cannot sponsor visas for students because these programs and courses are based entirely online.

-Currently, only Penn Engineering Online degree program alumni are eligible to apply for the Online Graduate Certificates.
+Currently, only Penn Engineering degree program alumni are eligible to apply for the Online Graduate Certificates.

 Yes.
 However, students can never triple-count a course and only a maximum of four course units can be brought into MSE-DS for the Dual Degree.
 With this, you would still be completing six course units for the MSE-DS degree.